nf-core/configs/README.md

 * sarek
   * [MUNIN](docs/pipeline/sarek/munin.md)

-### Enabling the specific configs within a specific PIPELINE
+### Enabling the specific configs within a specific pipeline

 > This has to be done on a fork of the `nf-core/<PIPELINE>` repository.